Frequently Asked Questions About Pole Dancing

 Q: What can I expect from my first pole class?

-Then it's time for a Pilates based warm-up designed to increase flexibility and strengthen the muscles required to safely and effectively execute pole moves and tricks.
+Then it's time for conditioning exercises designed to increase flexibility and strengthen the muscles required to safely and effectively execute pole moves and tricks.
 This part of the warm-up will always be a little different in order to prevent our bodies from "plateau-ing" or becoming too accustomed to a particular set of exercises.

 What to expect?
 Expect to have fun, get an incredible workout, make some new friends, feel awkward, laugh, and maybe even surprise yourself with what you are able to do with your body.